Team-Kujira/docs/run-a-node.md

 ## Create the validator

 Once your node has synced, it's time to create a validator.
-It can be done on a seperate machine if preferred.
+It can be done on a separate machine if preferred.

 Create a key that will be the validators key.
 ```